 Note: creating new things should not become a game of perfectionism.
 After all, perfectionists aren’t even perfect at being perfect.

-Instead, like Mark’s son, understand that just about everything is in beta and you can always improve on the second iteration.
+Instead, like Mark’s son, understand that just about everything related to your memory and intelligence is permanently in beta.
+That means you can always improve on the second iteration.
 Basic intelligence involves allowing yourself to make mistakes or miss critical details so that you can improve later.